toojla/TibberQuery/Readme.md

 The tool installs to folder %userprofile%\.dotnet\tools

 # Requirements
+There are a few requirements to this project

+## .net sdk
+.net 7 sdk must be installed on the client computer

+## Tibber api information
 Development login at tibber, https://developer.tibber.com/ Private developer key and api endpoint which can be obtained from the developer portal at Tibber Key and endpoint needs to be set in appsettings file(s)